pilinux/gorest/README.md

 ## Setup and start the production-ready app

-- Install a relational database (at the moment, only MySQL driver is included in GoREST)
+- Install a relational database (MySQL or PostgreSQL)
 - Set up an environment to compile the Go codes (a [quick tutorial][41] for any Debian based OS)
 - Install `git`